 - Programs held within an accountable and rigorous organizational ethics infrastructure

 We believe that psychedelic healing modalities, held in an attuned, ethical and culturally sensitive way, are a promising contribution to support the wide-scale healing and growth this world needs and should be available to all who can safely benefit.
-Our primary activity has been and will be the preparation and training of psychedelic practitioners.
+Our primary activity has been and will remain, the preparation and training of psychedelic practitioners.

 If you want to understand more historical context, please refer back to other blogs, particularly “An Update from CCM” HERE “Some Facts about the Center for Consciousness Medicine” HERE or “An Update on the Ethicist Review” HERE.